GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 ### Throttle with multiple groups

-Implemented DynamicThrottlingTransform using stateful processing with single group of elements that represent requests to the external service.
-We’re going to maintain the following states.
+Implemented DynamicThrottlingTransform using stateful processing where Dataflow source payload represent requests to the external service using clientCall.
+We’re going to maintain the following states:

 * incomingRequests - requests stored in Apache Beam bag state
 * acceptedRequests number